stphnwlkr/WP-API-Plugin/README.md

 # API Element
- A Bricks Element to Create a post loop based on the WP API
+ A shortcode that pulls articles using the WP API.